kabirbose/plaid-quickstart/README.md

 # Setup
 1. Clone this repo
 2. Run `bun install` (or use any other package manager)
+3. Create an .env.local file consisting of your Plaid keys
-3. Run the development server
+4. Run the development server